lsst/LDM-135/index.rst

 Future work includes:

-    • switching to a new XRootD client
+- switching to a new XRootD client

-    • extending metadata to support run-time statistics, implementing query management tools
+- extending metadata to support run-time statistics, implementing query management tools

-    • implementing support for Level 3 data
+- implementing support for Level 3 data

-    • completing initial shared scan implementation, testing and implementing concurrent and synchronized shared scans on multiple spindles
+- completing initial shared scan implementation, testing and implementing concurrent and synchronized shared scans on multiple spindles

-    • demonstrating cross-match with external catalogs
+- demonstrating cross-match with external catalogs

-    • improving interfaces for users (eg hiding internal tables)
+- improving interfaces for users (eg hiding internal tables)

-    • re-examining and improving query coverage, including more advanced SQL syntax, such as sub-queries as needed
+- re-examining and improving query coverage, including more advanced SQL syntax, such as sub-queries as needed

-    • improvements to administration scripts
+- improvements to administration scripts

-    • support for HTM partitioning in Qserv
+- support for HTM partitioning in Qserv

-    • authentication and authorization
+- authentication and authorization

-    • resource management
+- resource management

-    • early partition results
+- early partition results

-    • performance improvements
+- performance improvements

-    • partition granularity varying per table
+- partition granularity varying per table

-    • security
+- security

-***Switching to a new XRootD client***.
+**Switching to a new XRootD client**.
 Based on large-scale tests we run the Qserv (the XRootD client qserv relies on) uses threads inefficiently.
 The XRootD team recently implemented a new, thread-efficient client requested by us.

-***Extending metadata to support run-time statistics, implementing query management tools***.
+**Extending metadata to support run-time statistics, implementing query management tools**.
 Qserv currently does not maintain any explicit run-time system state.
 Keeping such state would simplify managing Qserv cluster, and building features such as query management: currently there are no tools for inspecting and managing queries in-flight, and there